Save A Warrior

 Save A Warrior (SAW), also known as the Warrior Meditation Foundation, is a U.S.-based nonprofit 501(c)(3) organization headquartered in Columbus, Ohio.
-It provides intensive, multi-day retreat programs followed by long-term support for active-duty service members, veterans, and first responders experiencing psychological stress such as post-traumatic stress disorder and suicidal ideation.
+It provides multi-day retreat programs followed by long-term support for active-duty service members, veterans, and first responders experiencing psychological stress such as post-traumatic stress disorder and suicidal ideation.

 History

 Save A Warrior was launched in 2012 by the former police detective and FBI special agent Jake (“Ronald Jake”) Clark in Malibu, California.

-The core offering consists of Integrated/Integrative Intensive Retreats (IIRs) - short, highly structured, typically weeklong in-person group programs.
+The core offering consists of Integrated/Integrative Intensive Retreats (IIRs) - short, structured, typically weeklong in-person group programs.
 These combine elements such as warrior meditation, peer support, experiential and nature-based formats (including high-ropes courses), equine-assisted learning, and psychoeducational modules (for example, work with "Adverse Childhood Experiences" and PTSD education).
 The curriculum is holistically ritualised.

-The organization explicitly targets service members, veterans, and first responders.
+The organization targets service members, veterans, and first responders.

 In 2013, after the organization had established itself, Charity Navigator, a non-profit and independent rating platform that evaluates charitable organizations in terms of transparency, financial responsibility and effectiveness, awarded the Save a Warrior Foundation a 4-star rating.

 As the program expanded in 2018, SAW shifted its main operations to Ohio and established the so-called Warrior Village to increase participant capacity.
 It serves as the central site for the IIR program.

 Clark moved his organization to the Midwest and began building this infrastructure.